Understanding Stability and Change in the Gender Segregated Labour Market

 - How can we understand gender differences in career development over the life course?

-To discuss these questions we have invited two distinguished international scholars and leading experts.
-We are delighted to announce the conference keynote speakers:
+To discuss these questions we have invited two distinguished international scholars and leading experts in Norway.

 The research project Gender Segregation in the Labour Market: Comparative Perspectives and Welfare State Challenges has been carried out at the Institute for Social Research in collaboration with the University of Oslo, Boston University, Wellesley College, UC San Diego and the University of Basel with financial support from the Research Council of Norway’s program for welfare, working life and migration.